CommerceExperts/searchhub-docs/docs/smartquery/direct-integration.rst

 For implementation, the value of the :code:`SearchCollectorSession` cookie *MUST* be used.
 Using a different sessionId will lead to unexpected results.
 If the :code:`SearchCollectorSession` cookie does not exist or is not provided for a request, pass 'null' instead.

-More information about this extended integration is in the `best practice`_ section.
+More information about this extended integration is in the `best practices`_ section.

 Monitoring